vickystickz/Article-App/README.md

 # Article App #
-Get direct links to articles about our city
+Get direct links to articles about your city

 ## Project Description ##